Meet Our Ph.D. Students

 Chittaphone Santavasy (firstname.lastname@example.org) received her bachelor of Pharmacy degree from the National University of Laos.
 With a British Chevening scholarship, she completed her Master in Development Studies at the University of East Anglia, UK, in 2001.
 She was a Hubert H. Humphrey Fellow, at the Humphrey Institute at the University of Minnesota from 2005-06.
 She worked over ten years with Save the Children and UNICEF in the field of Child Protection and Child Rights in Laos.
 Chittaphone is interested in the development of youth friendly social welfare system, youth policies, positive youth development, and civic youth work.
 Chittaphone currently works as a Research Assistant to her advisor, Professor Michael Baizerman.

-Erin Sugrue received her BA in Psychology and French from Grinnell College in 1998 and then spent two years working as a caseworker at an alternative school for children with severe emotional-behavioral disabilities in Boston.
-She moved to Minnesota in 2000 and received her M.S.W. and MPP from University of Minnesota’s School of Social Work and Humphrey Institute in 2003.
-She spent the next 11 years working as a school social worker in elementary schools in the Twin Cities metro.
-Her primary research interests involve looking at education issues via a social work lens.
-Specifically, she is interested in the impacts of toxic stressors and adverse childhood events on the academic success of children in K-12 education settings, and the potential for schools, as core community institutions, to mitigate these impacts.
-Erin’s advisor is Dr. Elizabeth Lightfoot.
+Erin Sugrue (email@example.com)received her B.A. in psychology and French from Grinnell College in 1998 and then spent two years working as a caseworker at an alternative school for children with emotional-behavioral disabilities in Boston.
+She moved to Minnesota in 2000 and received her M.S.W. and M.P.P. from the University of Minnesota’s School of Social Work and Humphrey School of Public Affairs in 2003.
+She spent the next 11 years working as a school social worker in elementary schools in the Twin Cities metro area.
+Her primary research interests involve examining and addressing sources of injustice and inequity that exist among the policies, structures, and practices in the education and child welfare systems across multiple ecological levels.
+Erin’s advisor is Dr. Wendy Haight.

 Tasha Brynn Walvig (firstname.lastname@example.org) is a Ph.D. candidate interested in policy research on welfare reform, particularly Minnesota’s implementation of TANF.
 She received her undergraduate degree in psychology and English from Macalester College, and her M.S.W. from the University of Minnesota.
 She has worked as a Women’s Advocate for survivors of domestic violence and as an Employment Counselor for families participating in the Minnesota Family Investment Program.
 Tasha is currently employed by the Minnesota Center for Twin and Family Research.
 Her advisor is Dr. James Reinardy.